trochford/Laminar/docs/bigger-picture.md

 * Is there a way to better project operational constraints and realities upstream into development?
 * Is there a better way to project the dynamics of product change downstream into operations?

 As the B2B ISVs takes on more operational responsibilities, the multiple disciplines challenge arises regardless of deployment model.
-Whether hosted, on-premise or cloud, the manner in which teams work together in meeting those operational responsibilities is critical.
+Whether the heritage is hosted, on-premise or cloud, the manner in which teams work together in meeting those operational responsibilities is critical.

 ### Rethinking from an Interdisciplinary Perspective